oduameh/Hyper-docs/Quick start guide.md

 }'
 ```

-### Accept credential offer invitation for connectionless issuance **Holder**
+### Accept a credential offer invitation for connectionless issuance (Holder)

-For connectionless issuance, the Holder needs to accept the invitation containing the credential offer.
-This step is necessary before creating the Credential Request. **Demo application**
+For connectionless issuance, the holder must accept the invitation that contains the credential offer before creating the credential request.

+**Demo application**

+Follow the steps on your chosen platform:

+* **TypeScript SDK demo**
-1. In the browser at localhost:3000, navigate to the "Credential Offer" section.
+  1. In the browser at [http://localhost:3000](http://localhost:3000), navigate to the **Credential Offer** section.
-2. Paste the invitation URL received from the Issuer into the provided input field.
+  2. Paste the invitation URL received from the issuer into the input field.
-3. Click on "Accept Invitation" to process the credential offer.
+  3. Click **Accept Invitation** to process the credential offer.
+* **Swift mobile app**
-1. In the Swift mobile app, go to the "Credential Offer" section.
+  1. Go to the **Credential Offer** section.
-2. Enter the invitation URL received from the Issuer.
+  2. Enter the invitation URL received from the issuer.
-3. Tap on "Accept Invitation" to process the credential offer.
+  3. Tap **Accept Invitation** to process the credential offer.
+* **Android mobile app**
-1. In the Android mobile app, navigate to the "Credential Offer" section.
+  1. Navigate to the **Credential Offer** section.
-2. Input the invitation URL provided by the Issuer.
+  2. Input the invitation URL provided by the issuer.
-3. Tap "Accept Invitation" to process the credential offer.
+  3. Tap **Accept Invitation** to process the credential offer.

 Code examples